nus-cs2103/nus-se-pr-bot/README.md

 The current semester's Github account / organization name can be set in the `config.json`, along with the highest level of `addressbook` (1-4) repository available to the students in the `currentLevel` setting in the same file.

-The students' tutor and reviewer class mapping can be set in the `data.csv` file.
+The students' tutor and reviewer class mapping can be set in the `data-*.csv` file.
+(Different data files for different phases).

 ## Architecture